vyankatesh88/Vendor-Performance-Analysis/README.md

 ---
 <h2><a class="anchor" id="overview"></a>Overview</h2>

-This project evaluates vendor performance and retail inventory dynamics to drive strategic insights for purchasing, pricing, and inventory optimization.
-A complete data pipeline was built using SQL for ETL, Python for analysis and hypothesis testing, and Power BI for visualization.
+This project evaluates vendor performance and inventory patterns in the retail sector to generate actionable insights for decision-making.
+A full pipeline was built where SQL was used for data extraction and transformation, Python for cleaning, analysis, and hypothesis testing, and Power BI for creating interactive dashboards.

 ---
 <h2><a class="anchor" id="business-problem"></a>Business Problem</h2>

-Effective inventory and sales management are critical in the retail sector.
-This project aims to:
+Retail businesses often face challenges with:

-- Identify underperforming brands needing pricing or promotional adjustments
+- Identifying underperforming brands needing promotions or pricing changes
-- Determine vendor contributions to sales and profits
+- Understanding vendor contributions to overall sales and profit
-- Analyze the cost-benefit of bulk purchasing
+- Assessing the cost–benefit of bulk purchases
-- Investigate inventory turnover inefficiencies
+- Detecting slow-moving or unsold inventory
-- Statistically validate differences in vendor profitability
+- Comparing profitability across different vendors

+This project addresses these challenges with data-driven analysis.

 ---
 <h2><a class="anchor" id="dataset"></a>Dataset</h2>

-- Multiple CSV files located in `/data/` folder (sales, vendors, inventory)
+- Multiple CSV files containing sales, vendor, and inventory information
-- Summary table created from ingested data and used for analysis
+- Data was ingested into SQL, cleaned, and transformed into summary tables for further analysis

 ---